mooniak/stick-no-bills-font/FONTLOG.md

 Information for Contributors
 ------------------------------

-Stick No Bills is released under the OFL 1.1 - http://scripts.sil.org/OFL
+STICK NO BILLS™ is released under the OFL 1.1 - http://scripts.sil.org/OFL

 For information on what you're allowed to change or modify, consult the OFL-1.1.txt and OFL-FAQ.txt files.
 The OFL-FAQ also gives a very general